|

 Visualize the robot in RViz

 RobotStateReceiver does not require any URDF of the robot, but URDF files are required to visualize the robot in tools like RViz.
-If a ROS2 description package of a UR robot is already available, skip to step 2 and use that package instead of simple_ur10e_description
+If a ROS2 description package of a UR robot is already available, skip to step 2 and use that package instead of simple_ur10e_description.

 - In

-generate UR10e URDF file from xacro files.
+simple_ur10e_descriptiongenerate UR10e URDF file from xacro files.

 # generate ur10e urdf